 If you have chosen to include an interventionist, this is when they will discuss treatment options and the steps moving forward.
 If any conflicts or issues arise, the trained interventionist will tackle these accordingly while the rest of the group should continue remaining calm, open and with compassion and empathy towards the addict.

 Pending on the response of the individual, the next steps for the future will now be put in place.
-If you feel their addiction is of an immediate threat to their life and wellbeing, the addict can even be transported to the rehabilitation center immediately.
+If you feel their addiction is of an immediate threat to their life and wellbeing, the addict can even be transported to the rehabilitation centre immediately.

 If more time is needed or allowed, the intervention team is now safe to return the addict home and start implementing necessary actions.
-The treatment center should be notified, giving them a head-start and synopsis of how the intervention went in order for them to tailor and personalize the treatment program.
+The treatment centre should be notified, giving them a head-start and synopsis of how the intervention went in order for them to tailor and personalize the treatment program.

 What are the Different Types of Intervention?

 Below, we list the different types of addiction intervention:

 - Crisis Intervention: This type of intervention is usually done by police of medical professionals to offer support to people who are less likely to be treated and receive support

 - Brief Intervention: This is a short one-on-one meeting between a person struggling with addiction and a professional.
 Usually, this happens after someone is suspected of abusing substances by a professional or after an overdose